Railslide/railslide-blog/content/create-gpg-key-with-subkeys.md

 Upload the key to a keyserver
 -----------------------------

-Keyservers forward keys to each other, so any keyserver would do.
+Keyservers syncs keys with each other, so any keyserver would do.

     :::bash
     $ gpg --keyserver pgp.mit.edu --send-key [your key ID]